leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 # Dealing with Deep Nested Code (Part 2)

 Hi!
 Welcome to part 2 of Dealing with Deep Nested Code.
-In part 1, we went over some methods on keeping nesting to a minimum by re-structuring the code.
-However, we still ended up using conditionals.
-Today we will go over approaches that do not use conditionals at all.
+In part 1, we went over some techniques on keeping nesting to a minimum by re-structuring the code.
+However, we still ended up with nesting.
+Today we will go over approaches that do not use if-else and switch statements.
 This way, we can truly avoid nesting inside our core logic.

 ### Table-Driven Methods

 Table-driven methods, as the name suggests, use indexed tables (Arrays) and hash tables (HashMaps) as look-up tables to store the appropriate value or logic.
-The conditions are the keys and indices of the look-up table.
+The result of the conditions serves as keys and indices of the look-up table.
 So at run-time, the suitable logic or value can be found on the look-up table.

 Let's take a look at the following code to see what table-driven methods are and can do: